GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/project-experimentation/README.md

 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
-# project-sandbox
+# project-experimentation

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->
-A sandbox project with a secured network.
+An experimentation project with a secured network.
-This package should only be deployed within a sandbox landing zone.
+This package should only be deployed within the experimentation landing zone.

 ## Setters